Not Tonight (song): Background

 The original version of "Not Tonight" was featured on Lil' Kim's first album Hard Core.
 It was produced by Jermaine Dupri, who was also featured on the song.
 This version samples "Turn Your Love Around" by George Benson.
 The song is about Lil' Kim feeling blasé about traditional vaginal intercourse and preferring a man perform cunnilingus on her, presumably at least for that evening.

 The remix, known as "Not Tonight (Ladies Night Remix)", was released as a single and was performed by Lil' Kim, Da Brat, Missy Elliott, Angie Martinez and Lisa "Left Eye" Lopes".
 It was featured on the Nothing to Lose soundtrack.
 This version samples "Ladies' Night" by Kool & the Gang.
 The remix became a top 40 hit in the US, the UK, Canada, New Zealand and the Netherlands.
 It was produced by Rashad "Ringo" Smith.

 Music video

-The video was shot in West Palm Beach, Florida, from June 27 to 28, 1997.
+The video (which uses the remix version) was shot in West Palm Beach, Florida, from June 27 to 28, 1997.
 The video starts showing the girls on a boat and eventually in a jungle setting.
 The music video shows clips from the movie Nothing to Lose.
 It also features guest appearances from other female celebrities including Mary J. Blige, T-Boz, Queen Latifah, SWV, Xscape, Blaque, Changing Faces, Total, Leslie Segar and Maia Campbell.